-Abdominal adhesions are a scar formation that can result in chronic pain, impaired bowel function and life-threatening bowel obstruction.
-Dr. Paul Kubes, a Professor at UCalgary’s Cumming School of Medicine and Dr. Joel Zindel of the University of Bern, used specialized imaging equipment in Dr. Kubes’ lab to examine macrophages, a type of white blood cell, to see how they responded after surgery.
-They found that it was the involvement of the macrophages that caused the scarring problems.
+Abdominal adhesions are a scar formation that can result in chronic pain, impaired bowel function and bowel obstruction.
+Dr. Paul Kubes, professor at UCalgary’s Cumming School of Medicine, and Dr. Joel Zindel of the University of Bern, used specialized imaging equipment in Kubes’ lab to examine macrophages, a type of white blood cell, to see how they responded after surgery.
+It was the involvement of the macrophages that caused the scarring.
 Their research, published in prestigious journal Science in 2021, has led to discoveries of ways to inhibit this natural response by either removing the macrophages or using a drug to block them.

 Medhesion is working to develop a safe and effective drug that can prevent abdominal adhesions.
 With this complication resulting in 350,000 revision surgeries each year in the U.S., this discovery will not only help a tremendous amount of people but will create significant savings for the healthcare system.
 The company plans to move to trials on human cells soon and eventually to clinical trials.

-UCeed Health Fund is supported by the generosity of the River Fund at the Calgary Foundation and their mission to build a healthy and vibrant community where everyone belongs.
+UCeed Health Fund is supported by the generosity of the River Fund at the Calgary Foundation and its mission to build a healthy and vibrant community where everyone belongs.